fastily/cheatsheet/nix.md

 * `-h` - human readable
 * `-P` - show progress bar and keep partially copied files
 * `-n` - dry run
-* `--delete` - delete files on dest whihc are not in source
+* `--delete` - delete files on dest which are not in source
 * `-u` - skip files that are newer on destination